jdlph/Path4GMNS/README.md

 > Calling DTALite and synthesizing zones and OD demand are not functioning for [v0.9.5 and v0.9.6](https://github.com/jdlph/Path4GMNS/issues/41).

 > [!CAUTION]
-> Zone and demand synthesis is problematic for any version before v0.9.9.
+> Zone and demand synthesis is PROBLEMATIC for any version before v0.9.9.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding **[Use Cases](https://path4gmns.readthedocs.io/en/stable/)**.

 ## How to Cite

-Li, P. and Zhou, X. (2023, December 17). *Path4GMNS*.
+Li, P. and Zhou, X. (2024, October 17). *Path4GMNS*.
 Retrieved from https://github.com/jdlph/Path4GMNS

 ## Please Contribute